sethbrasile/ember-remodal/README.md

 - Buttons: `.ember-remodal.button`
 - Buttons inside the modal: `.ember-remodal.inner.button`
 - Button outside the modal: `.ember-remodal.outer.button`

+You can set additional classes on the main modal window via `modalClasses`.

 You can also set additional classes on any of the provided buttons via: